 Graduate One-Day Retreats All our retreats are based on the 'gold standard' mindfulness-based stress reduction/mindfulness-based cognitive therapy (MBSR/MBCT) approach, which has been the subject of extensive clinical research, and is taught widely in healthcare, education and other settings worldwide.
 We offer a variety of retreats to cater for those who have already completed an eight-week mindfulness course or equivalent (graduates).
 The links below provide more detailed information on our current offerings.
 We also offer zoom drop-in sessions, online eight-week mindfulness courses and online graduate practice sessions and courses through our sister site Mindfulness Sussex.

-Mindfulness Retreat Day, Sun 6th December 2020 - Cuckfield, West Sussex or via Zoom.
+Graduate Retreat Day, Sun 6th February 2022 - Cuckfield, West Sussex or via Zoom.
 Find out more about this and subsequent similar events

-Graduate Retreat Day, Sun 24th January 2021 - Cuckfield, West Sussex or via Zoom.
+Mindfulness Retreat Day, Thu 3rd March 2022 - Cuckfield, West Sussex or via Zoom.
 Find out more about this and subsequent similar events

 What is Mindfulness?